 Are you looking for fun, easy, toddler-friendly activities for a preschool, story-time or fun at home with your own child?
-Here’s a collection of songs, crafts, and books on a spring time theme, featuring rain, flowers, and bugs.
+Here’s a collection of crafts, activities, songs, and books on a spring time theme, featuring rain, flowers, and bugs.

 Paint with flowers.
 Use a flower as a paint brush.

-Painted flowers: Let your child decorate a piece of paper in any way you choose: paint on paper with a brush or finger paint, or dot markers, or do a spin art painting, or drip liquid watercolors on a coffee filter, and then cut it into a flower shape.
+Painted flowers: Let your child decorate a piece of paper in any way you choose: paint with a brush or finger paint, or use dot markers, or do a spin art painting, or drip liquid watercolors on a coffee filter.
+Then you cut it into a flower shape and add a stem.
+You could glue on pompom centers or other decor.

 Cupcake paper flowers.
-Let kids decorate cupcake papers.
-Also let them decorate a big piece of paper.
+Let kids decorate cupcake papers with crayons, markers, or whatever.
+Also let them decorate a big piece of paper – could glue on tissue paper as shown or could just color with markers.
 Then, cut a vase shape out of the paper, and assemble a collage like this.

 Coffee Filter butterflies.
 Put out small containers of liquid watercolor, q-tips, and coffee filters.
 The children dip the q-tips in the paint, then touch them to the coffee filters.
 You clip them into a clothespin and add googly eyes and piper cleaner antennas if desired.